scottcrossen/AES/README.md

 ### Description

 I originally built this project to pass off the requirements for a class assignment.

-### Instructions

-A test driver is supplied.
-This tests the code to verify that it passes the requirements for the given assignment.
+A docker-build system is included for cross-platform development and isolation.
+It also faciliates the rebuilding process whenever a change is made to source files.

 ### Contributors